Event Terms and Conditions 2019

 Travel and accommodation

 The ECPR is not responsible for your personal travel, accommodation or food/beverages during the event.
-If you have any questions regarding local amenities, please speak to a member of the ECPR staff at the registration/information desk.
+If you have any questions regarding local amenities, please visit a member of the ECPR staff at the registration/information desk.

 Scheduling and programming

-The ECPR reserves the right to amend the event programme without notice.
 In extreme circumstances, it may be necessary to change the event date or venue, or to cancel the event entirely.
-In the event of a date/venue change or cancellation, the ECPR will offer a full refund of all fees paid, but we will not accept liability for any claim other than a paid registration fee.
+In the event of a date/venue change or cancellation, the ECPR will offer a full refund of all fees paid, the ECPR will not accept liability for any claim other than a paid registration fee.

 Social events and excursions